 - Coconut, for garnish

-1. Place the water into a medium sauce pan.
+1. Place the water and almond milk into a medium saucepan.
 Bring the water to a boil and then reduce the heat to a low-medium setting.

 2. Add in the steel cut oats and salt.
 Cook the oats covered for 20 minutes over low-medium heat.
 The lid may need to be cracked to avoid overflow.
 Stir every 7 to 10 minutes.

 3. Turn the heat off but keep the pan on the hot burner.
-Add in the raisins, chopped dates, coconut, almond butter, cinnamon, cardamom, ginger, vanilla, and ghee.
+Add in the raisins, dates, coconut, Ayurvedic Breakfast Spices, cinnamon, vanilla, and ghee.
 Stir until everything is evenly mixed.
 Cover the pan for 5 minutes to allow the oats to soften.

 5. Sit, eat, enjoy, and energize.

 *Honey should never be heated or cooked over 108 degrees as it will become toxic to the system (read more on why here).

-Reheating tip: Double this recipe for your workweek!
+Double this recipe for your workweek!
 Leftovers are not always recommended in Ayurveda, but a reheated bowl of homemade oatmeal will likely be healthier than a piece of toast or bowl of cold cereal and milk.
-To reheat, place the amount desired in a pan, stir in 1/2 cup of milk or milk alternative, and set the heat to low.
+To reheat, place the amount desired in a pan, stir in ½ cup of milk or milk alternative, and set the heat to low.
 Cook for 5 to 10 minutes stirring frequently.
 Adding in some fresh cinnamon and ghee will help to liven up the flavor.

 Optional Doshic Variations

-This recipe is great for Vata types and during Vata imbalances; no changes needed!
+This recipe is great for Vata types and during Vata imbalances; no changes are needed!

 Kapha types will want to use buckwheat groats instead of the steel cut oats (same proportions).
-They can eliminate the dates and almond butter, and replace the shredded coconut with 1 tablespoon of freshly ground flaxseed.
-The amount of ghee can be reduced to 1/2 teaspoon.
-The spices can be doubled to help aid in digestion and add a bit of lightness to the meal.
+They can eliminate the dates, and replace the shredded coconut with 1 tablespoon of freshly ground flaxseed.
+The amount of ghee can be reduced to ½ teaspoon.
+The spices can be increased to help aid in digestion and add a bit of lightness to the meal.
 For times of congestion or heaviness, the almond milk can be replaced with equal amounts of water.